Storytelling in fundraising

 - Ask people to send their stories to you by post

 - Invite people to share their stories online in their own words.
-You can read lots of moving stories about why people support charities on these pages.

 - Read the stories that your individual fundraisers are sharing on their own fundraising pages